Khwalab3ar/Snakey_Snake_Game/README.md

 ### _Description_

-#### Simple snake game that allows the user to use the up, down, left, right arrow keys to move their snake around and collect dot.
+#### Simple snake game that allows the user to use the up, down, left, right arrow keys on desktop to move their snake around and collect dot.
 The snake will grow and move faster as the user collect more dots.
+Users are able to play on mobile using a touch control.

 ---